How Would You Like to Take a Nantucket Sleighride?

 How to Cheat on Exams

-Chegging has become a synonym for cheating.
-It is the biggest of the homework help sites.
 Forbes called Chegg a superspreader of cheating when they found more than half of college students admitted they used Chegg to cheat.
-The problem exploded when Covid-19 moved...
+The problem exploded when Covid-19 moved students out of the classroom and out of sight of the teachers during exams.
+Chegg has nearly...

 William Lederer and Eugene Burdick wrote a fictional novel called The Ugly American.* The title refers to the world's belief that typical Americans are insensitive to the languages, customs, traditions, religions, and backgrounds of peoples of other lands and...

-It was the thirteenth day in a row the temperature was over one hundred degrees.
+NGOs and Feasibility Studies It was the thirteenth day in a row the temperature was over one hundred degrees.
 The air was so heavy and wet it was like we were wearing it.
 I was riding with Joe Hudson in his rusted Chevrolet.
-On its last legs, it had no A/C or shock absorbers.
-It lurched and...
+On its last legs, it had no A/C or shock...

 Whaddya Say We Shoot the Messenger?